 - Architecture River Tour – This is what we want to do most when we return.
 Learn more from Chicago Explorer Pass.

 - Frank Lloyd Wright Home and Studio Tour – The famous architect’s home and studio.
 A must-see for art and architecture lover.
 Part of Chicago Explorer Pass

 - See a show at Chicago Theater – The Wizard of Oz was playing when we visited Chicago, but leaving the country soon made our budgets a little tighter 🙁

 - See the Chicago Symphony Orchestra – a fun thing to do in any major city, watch the orchestra perform!

 - Catch a Cubs/White Sox game – Enjoy America’s past time by watching either the Cubs or White Sox.
 And have a hot dog and beer, of course!

 - Navy Pier Rides/Games – Have a lot of fun on the pier and ride the ferris wheel!
 Add it to your Chicago Explorer Pass!

 - Observation Deck Views – See amazing views of Chicago’s skyline from a skyscraper!

 - Shoreline Lake Tour – A narrated boat tour that takes you by Chicago’s popular shoreline, making for great views of the entire city!
 Add this to your Chicago Explorer Pass!

 Have you been to Chicago?
-What are some of your favorite things you did?
+What are some of your favorite things?
 Comment below!